mopidy/mopidy-pandora/README.rst

 and web extensions:

 - double_click_interval - successive button clicks that occur within this interval (in seconds) will trigger the event.
-- on_pause_resume_click - click pause and then play while a song is playing to trigger the event.
-Song continues afterwards.
+- on_pause_resume_click - click pause and then play while a song is playing to trigger the event
 - on_pause_next_click - click pause and then next in quick succession.
 Calls event and skips to next song.
-You will have to click play again for the next song to start :(
 - on_pause_previous_click - click pause and then previous in quick succession.
 Calls event and skips to next song.
-You will have to click play again for the next song to start :(

 The supported events are: thumbs_up, thumbs_down, sleep, add_artist_bookmark, add_song_bookmark